-A. The defendant(s) may appear in person at a hearing.
-If the defendant(s) do(es) not appear, the Judicial Board will proceed with a review of the case at the stated date, time and place.

-B. The defendant(s) may have an advisor at the hearing.

-C. Normally all hearings will be closed to the public at the option of the defendant(s).
-The Chief Justice, or chairperson, will have discretionary power to limit the number of observers at an open hearing.

-D. A complete written or taped transcript of the hearing will be recorded and preserved by the appropriate judicial body until all appeals have been filed or heard.

-E. The decisions, and sanctions, if applicable, will be made available to the defendant(s) at a time and place specified by the Judicial Board.
+- A. The defendant(s) may appear in person at a hearing.
+If the defendant(s) do(es) not appear, the Judicial Board will proceed with a review of the case at the stated date, time and place. - B. The defendant(s) may have an advisor at the hearing. - C. Hearings may be open or closed at the option of the defendant(s).
+The Chief Justice, or chairperson, will have discretionary power to limit the number of observers at an open hearing. - D. A complete written or taped transcript of the hearing will be recorded and preserved by the appropriate judicial body until all appeals have been filed or heard. - E. The decisions and sanctions, if applicable, will be made available to the defendant(s) at a tilme and place specified by the Judicial Board.
 It is the responsibility of the defendant(s) to secure his/her copy of the decision.